Staff and students at Carwatha College P-12 were recently involved in knitting scarves and small throws for homeless

-This is not intended to be just another acceleration program, but is an innovative, personalised approach to learning.
-It provides students with broader choices and opportunities to extend and consolidate their learning, with the aim of improved outcomes for all.
+Following this year's introduction of Carwatha's innovative V3 program, planning is now under way for the second year of our personalised approach to learning, which provides students with broader choices and opportunities to extend and consolidate their learning, with the aim of improved outcomes for all.